streambinder/spotitube/README.md

 ### How to install

+#### Download package

+Actually, only _RPM_-based and _DEB_-based distributions are supported.
+If you're on one of those, download the package to [latest release](https://github.com/streambinder/spotitube/releases/latest) page.

+#### Build it yourself

-The way to install it is pretty straightforward:
+The way to build it is pretty straightforward:

 ```bash
 git clone https://github.com/streambinder/spotitube